WICG/webpackage/draft-yasskin-dispatch-bundled-exchanges.md

 ## Top-level structure {#top-level}

 *This section is non-normative.*

+A bundle holds a series of named sections.
+The beginning of the bundle maps section names to the range of bytes holding that section.
+The most important section is the "index" ({{index-section}}), which similarly maps serialized HTTP requests to the range of bytes holding that request's serialized response.
+Byte ranges are represented using an offset from some point in the bundle *after* the encoding of the range itself, to reduce the amount of work needed to use the shortest possible encoding of the range.

+Future specifications can define new sections with extra data, and if necessary, these sections can be marked "critical" ({{critical-section}}) to prevent older parsers from using the rest of the bundle incorrectly.

 The bundle is roughly a CBOR item ({{?I-D.ietf-cbor-7049bis}}) with the following CDDL ({{?I-D.ietf-cbor-cddl}}) schema, but bundle parsers are required